domarp-j/react-testing/PITCHME.md

 +++

-The same ideas for testing state also applies to props
+These principles also apply to testing changes in props

 Note:
 In fact, checking to see that a prop was passed is tantamount to testing the implementation of React